On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 We will assume that the curve $\tilde C$ satisfies the condition:

-Replace $t \to -t$.
-Then, due to the fact that $\phi(t)$ is even we see that $x(-t)=x(t)$ but in general $y(-t) \ne y(t)$.
-This means that the point $(x(t),y(-t))$ on the curve is obtained as the second intersection point of $C$ with the "vertical" line passed through the initial point $(x,y)$.
-Thus the transformation $t \to -t$ is equivalent to the involution $I_1$ in the John algorithm.
-Quite analogously, the transformation $t \to -t - 2\ve$ remains the coordinate $y$ on the curve $C$ unchanged whereas $x$ is transformed to another point on the intersection of the curve $C$ with "horizontal" line.
-Thus, transformation $t \to -t - 2\ve$ is equivalent to second involution $I_2$ in the John algorithm.
-For the John mapping $T$ we have obviously \be T=I_2I_1 \leftrightarrow t \to t - 2 \ve, \quad T^{-1}=I_1I_2 \leftrightarrow t \to t + 2 \ve, \lab{John_t} \ee Thus, we proved the following \begin{pr} For curve $\tilde C$ given by \re{xy_phi} with an even periodic meromorphic function $\phi$ satisfying the condition \re{CDom} the complex John mapping $T$ is equivalent to a shift of the parameter $t$ by the step $-2 \ve$. \end{pr} Now the periodicity condition of the complex John mapping is obtained the form: \be 2n\epsilon =mT \lab{PerConOne}\ee with some integer $n,m$.
+Let us perform the substitution $t \to -t$.
+Now, considering the fact that $\phi(t)$ is even, we can notice that $x(-t)=x(t)$, but, in general, $y(-t) \ne y(t)$.
+This means that the point $(x(t),y(-t))$ on the curve is obtained as the second intersection point of $C$ with the "vertical" line passing through the initial point $(x,y)$.
+Thus, the transformation $t \to -t$ is equivalent to the involution $I_1$ in the John algorithm.
+Quite similarly it can be said that the transformation $t \to -t - 2\ve$ leaves the coordinate $y$ on the curve $C$ intact, whereas $x$ is transformed to another point, which is located at the intersection of the curve $C$ with "horizontal" line.
+Thus, the transformation $t \to -t - 2\ve$ is equivalent to second involution $I_2$ in the John algorithm.
+Obviously, for the John mapping $T$, we have the following \be T=I_2I_1 \leftrightarrow t \to t - 2 \ve, \quad T^{-1}=I_1I_2 \leftrightarrow t \to t + 2 \ve, \lab{John_t} \ee Thus, we proved the following \begin{pr} For curve $\tilde C$, given by \re{xy_phi}, with an even periodic meromorphic function $\phi$ satisfying the condition \re{CDom}, the complex John mapping $T$ is equivalent to a shift of the parameter $t$ by the step $-2 \ve$. \end{pr} Now the periodicity condition of the complex John mapping takes the form: \be 2n\epsilon =mT, \lab{PerCon1}\ee where $n,m$ are some integers.